owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 ## What's next?

-We've looked at a some of the temporal operators in LTL, and how to use them to specify state machines.
-I'm hoping this post has given you some ideas and inspiration.
+We've looked at some of the temporal operators in LTL, and how to use them to specify state machines.
+I'm hoping this post has given you some ideas and inspiration!

 I intend to write follow-ups, covering atomic propositions, state, actions, and events.
 Let me know if you found this one useful in [this